creastel/ios-card-transition/README.md

 ```

 ### Custom transition in the View Presenter (Optional step)
-You may want to custom you transition by disabling/enabling layout constraints, changing view's alpha, corner radius, ...
+You may want to customize you transition by disabling/enabling layout constraints, changing view's alpha, corner radius, ...
 You can do so by implementing the following methods.
 You can read the code example to have some ideas.

 ``` swift
 extension YourViewController: CSCardViewPresenter {